hatem1264/hatem1264/README.md

 # ZAYENI Hatem

 👋 Hi there!
-I'm ZAYENI Hatem, i graduated in December 2023 from the National School of Engineers of Tunis (ENIT) with a doctorate in applied mathematics.
-Since then, I have been actively engaged in learning and making progress in Artificial Intelligence (AI) for mathematics problems and data science.
-Currently, I am in a postdoctoral position at Lab lamè at INSA Bourges, where I am continuing my research in developing numerical algorithms to solve inverse problems.

-Welcome to my GitHub profile!
+I'm ZAYENI Hatem, Welcome to my GitHub profile!
 # Uuups!!
 My Projects are private in this moment
 ## Computer & Scientific Calculation Skills